spu-bigdataanalytics-193/welcome-to-the-class-Sakshi09wal/README.md

 For writing the program I decided to use Jupyter Notebook with python 3.6 with kernel

-- First we will visit official anaconda site where we can dowload latest anaconda of python 3.6 after downloading latest version of anaconda we will start installer.Here is the link https://www.anaconda.com/distribution/#windows
+- First we will visit official anaconda site where we can dowload latest anaconda for python 3.6 after downloading latest version of anaconda we will start installer.Here is the link https://www.anaconda.com/distribution/#windows
 After that  anaconda installer will open and we click on launch button of jupyter notebook.
 Then We will start jupyter notebook for writing program.